 This is such an original book that is a fairy tale (think original Grimm’s tales as opposed to Disney) that meets the modern day.
 Alice is 17 when she learns about the existence of magic and that the bad luck that has been following her may not be luck at all.

 I kept thinking about what would have happened to Harry Potter if he did not know about magic until he was 17.
-This YA fantasy book is so original and fun, I knew I had to include it in this list.
+This YA fantasy book like Harry Potter is so original and fun, I knew I had to include it in this list.
+It is also a fun original urban fantasy book.

 Cyra is known for her deadly ability to inflict pain on others with a touch.
 Her brother is a dictator who takes joy in using her as a weapon against anyone who opposes him.